-Eligible activities are defined in the CDBG program regulations at 24 CFR 570.201 and 570.207.
-For the 2020 application cycle Kitsap County has prioritized CDBG funds for the following activities:
+Eligible activities are defined in the CDBG program regulations at 24 CFR 570.201 and 570.207 and included in the list below.
+For the 2026-2030 plan period Kitsap County has prioritized funds for certain activities so not all eligible activities will be funded.
+Please see the Executive Summary of this document for priorities and specific eligible activities for 2026 funding: